n4mlz/Cyrius/kernel/src/fs/DESIGN.md

 # Filesystem Module Design Notes

 ## Scope
-- Provides a minimal read-only VFS surface: path parsing (absolute only, rejects `..`), a global root mount, and basic metadata exposure.
+- Provides a read/write VFS surface with mount support: path parsing (absolute or relative to cwd, rejects `..`), a root mount, and basic metadata exposure.
-- Exposes two core traits: `Directory` (lookup/list) and `File` (read-only, offset-based), wrapped in `NodeRef` so callers can resolve paths without leaking concrete filesystem types.
+- Exposes core traits: `Directory` (lookup/list/create/remove) and `File` (read/write/truncate,
+  offset-based), wrapped in `NodeRef` so callers can resolve paths without leaking concrete filesystem types.
-- A lightweight file descriptor table (`FdTable`) tracks per-handle offsets; it is currently global and detached from process state, acting as the future integration point for per-process tables.
+- Each process owns its own `FdTable` and current working directory; `open` binds a file descriptor to that process at allocation time.

 ## VFS Behaviour
-- `mount_root` installs a single root filesystem; test-only helpers can replace it to keep tests isolated.
-Path resolution walks the mount tree starting at root and fails fast on non-directory traversal.
+- `mount_root` installs a root filesystem; additional filesystems can be mounted at absolute paths (e.g. `/fat`).
+Path resolution picks the longest matching mount prefix and resolves the tail from that mount’s root.
 - `VfsPath` normalises out empty/`.` segments and rejects `..` to avoid partial relative semantics until a full path resolution policy is in place.
-- `OPEN_FILE_TABLE` increments offsets on successful reads, enabling simple sequential access; write and mmap are intentionally absent until a page cache exists.
+- Process FDs advance offsets on successful reads/writes.
+Write/mmap are supported only by filesystems that opt in (e.g. memfs); read-only filesystems return `ReadOnly`.

 ## FAT32 Driver (Read-Only)
 - `FatFileSystem` wraps a shared `BlockDevice` (via `SharedBlockDevice`); only 512-byte logical